 [READ THE RESEARCH ARTICLE] If you are interested, here is the American Journal of Psychiatry article that discuss these very important research findings

-We are pleased that BBC Radio 4 (Woman's Hour) asked Dr Christine A Padesky to talk about CBT.
+We are pleased that BBC Radio 4 (Woman's Hour) asked Dr Christine A. Padesky to talk about Cognitive Behavior Therapy (CBT).
 Specifically how CBT skills can help people during times of stress.
-The interview was broadcast December 22, 2015 but we were too stressed to post it then.
-The GOOD NEWS is that these skills are useful at all times (holidays included).
+These skills are useful at all times (holidays included)!
+The interview was first broadcast December 22, 2015.

 Photo Credits: photo of Padesky Copyright 2015 Kathleen A. Mooney, PhD.
 All rights reserved.